7.6.2

 You can now publish text markers in our visualizer, to better help understand and debug your robotics system.

-RecordJointTrajectory Behavior which allows you to record the joint states of a given planning group as a JointTrajectory message./studio_breakpoint to /moveit_pro_breakpointSwitchUIPrimaryView behavior no longer throws an error when a topic does not exist yet, and instead displays a placeholder while waiting for the topic to become available.SetupMTCCurrentState no longer makes a collision check.
+RecordJointTrajectory Behavior which allows you to record the joint states of a given planning group as a JointTrajectory message./studio_breakpoint to /moveit_pro_breakpointSwitchUIPrimaryView Behavior no longer throws an error when a topic does not exist yet, and instead displays a placeholder while waiting for the topic to become available.SetupMTCCurrentState no longer makes a collision check.
 Planners downstream in the pipeline are responsible for this.

 The skip_collision_check input port is kept for backwards compatibility, but it is now ignored and will be fully removed in the next major release.moveit_pro configure, users will be asked to re-enter the name if the package cannot be found.